ShaluPandey-12/ShaluPandey-12/README.md

 <h2 align="left">Hi 👋!
-My name is Shalu Pandey and I'm an AI/ML Enthusiast & Web Developer, from India</h2>
+My name is Shalu Pandey and I'm a Data Engineer & Prompt Engineering Enthusiast, from India</h2>

 ###